 - Do not approach or play with any kind of wild animal.

-- Teach children not to pet strange animals, even pets on a leash, without asking permission of the owner first.
+- Teach children not to pet strange animals, even pets on a leash, without asking permission from the owner first.

 The American Academy of Orthopaedic Surgeons